suzyi/optimization/README.md

 ### Nadam
 ## Optimization framework
 ### CVXOPT
 + [CVXOPT](http://cvxopt.org/) is a free software package for convex optimization based on the Python programming language, developed by Martin Andersen, Joachim Dahl, and Lieven Vandenberghe.
++ [variables](http://cvxopt.org/userguide/modeling.html#variables)- It seems like variables can only be vector variable, from official guide.
 ### CVXPY
 + [CVXPY](http://www.cvxpy.org/)-[(github-cvxgrp-cvxpy)](https://github.com/cvxgrp/cvxpy) is a Python-embedded modeling language for convex optimization problems, Steven Diamond, Eric Chu, Akshay Agrawal and Stephen Boyd.
-+ Variables can be scalars, vectors, or matrices, meaning they are 0, 1, or 2 dimensional.
++ [Variables](https://www.cvxpy.org/tutorial/intro/index.html) can be scalars, vectors, or matrices, meaning they are 0, 1, or 2 dimensional.
 ### CVX
 + [CVX](http://cvxr.com/cvx/) is a Matlab-based modeling system for convex optimization, developed by Michael Grant and Stephen Boyd.
++ [Variables](http://cvxr.com/cvx/doc/basics.html) can be real or complex scalars, vectors, matrices, or n-dimensional arrays.